NSO icon 1.jpg NSO icon 2.pngNSO icon 3.jpgNSO icon 4.jpg

 Over recent times, it has proved difficult to recruit the required number of specialist doctors (oncologists) particularly in some parts of West Yorkshire, and as a result, other hospitals in our area have been required to provide mutual aid and support.
 The uncertainties that this creates, along with the need for staff to undertake different ways of working on different sites, and the high levels of temporary cover, have created additional challenges.

 The national job market for these specialist areas has also become more challenging and there is also a shortage of suitably qualified Advanced Care Practitioners (ACPs).
-Acute oncology services are also under pressure.
+Acute oncology, care for cancer patients who become unwell during treatment or because their disease had progressed, is also under pressure.

-In developing proposals for more robust services for the future, delivering as much cancer care as possible closer to home, we have spoken to people affected by cancer (patients and carers) and people with an interest in cancer (staff) about what is important to them.
+In developing proposals for more robust services for the future, we have spoken to people affected by cancer (patients and carers) and people with an interest in cancer (staff) about what is important to them.

 This includes:

-young person with a learning disability with his parents.jpegWe are now seeking the views of a broader range of people in local communities, and asking them the following questions:
+young person with a learning disability with his parents.jpegWe have sought the views of a broad range of people in local communities, and asking them the following questions:

 • What is important to you?